How to make a room look bigger with paint: 10 expert tips

 (Image credit: Dulux)

-Light, bright colours are generally favoured to open up small or awkward spaces because they reflect natural light and therefore create a sense of space.
-But many lighter tones can do the trick, it's not all about the best white paint colours.
+Light, bright colours are generally favoured to open up small or awkward spaces because they reflect natural light.
+Therefore, light shades create a sense of space.
+But many lighter tones can do the trick; it's not all about the best white paint colours.

 "Probably the simplest way you can make a room appear bigger with just a bit of paint is to use pale ‘receding’ colours that make walls look further away than they are," explains Marianne Shillingford, creative director at Dulux.